South Korea is known for its very rich culture, and in this article, we’ll focus on one of its aspects, the Korean Work Culture.

 First, you send in your resume and self-introduction like you would to any job, but before you can get an invitation for a formal job interview, you have to sit through an exam which you’ll likely have to study!
 Just try to recall your college entrance exam!
 Also, these big job application seasons are more for entering specific companies themselves rather than applying for one specific job position.

 If you’re unsure about how to make the best impression in your interview, be sure you’re familiar with Korean business etiquette.
 It might also be helpful to know South Korean etiquette and customs to make sure you’ll make the best business relationship with your co-workers.

 Once you get the job, the next thing that you need to know is the office environment in Korea.
 Here are some important things to take note of.

-Korean culture has clear hierarchical structures in it, and Korean work culture is no different.
+South Korean culture has clear hierarchical structures in it, and the Korean work culture is no different.
 While there may be some confusion sometimes over what your actual job position is, it’s always clear where you stand in the food chain.
-And the higher the better.
+And the higher, the better.

 This means that it may sometimes be tough to be the newbie – especially since you’ll continue to be the newbie until another new person is brought onto the team.
 Your opinions won’t carry as much weight in team meetings, it’s hard to say “no” to those with seniority over you, and sometimes your seniors may even be purposefully brusque just because you’re new.

-But at the same time, Korean companies also value close knit teams and cohesive company environments.
+But at the same time, Korean companies also value close-knit teams and cohesive company environments.
 There will be the yearly Membership Training event, either for just the team or sometimes the whole company.
 At this event, the group will go on an overnight excursion to the countryside together.
-There might be other types of company parties as well.
+There might be other types of Korean company parties as well.

-To sum up, Korean work culture is definitely not the easiest one in the world.
-However, it’s important to understand the general and traditional culture values it stems from.
 It’s also good to note that positive changes are happening!
-Especially among the younger and more modern companies, there are already many companies offering much better working environments for their employees.
+Especially among the more modern companies with the younger generation of employees, there are already many companies offering much better working environments for their employees.